Phase 2RAG and Tool Calling·9 min read

 Before you can search your documents, you need to extract text from them.
 In this guide, you'll learn to parse PDFs, text files, and web pages - the foundation of any RAG system.

 Coming from Software Engineering?
 Document parsing for AI is the same ETL problem you've solved before — extract data from messy sources, transform it, load it somewhere useful.
-If you've built data pipelines that ingest PDFs, CSVs, or API responses, this is the same skill applied to AI knowledge bases.
+If you've built data pipelines that ingest PDFs, CSVs, or API responses, this is the same skill applied to AI knowledge bases — the front of any RAG system (Retrieval-Augmented Generation: look up relevant text, then feed it to the model — the pipeline you have been building since Day 19).

 The RAG Pipeline